-Application : Applied Explanation on : application of the practice The Board is entrusted with the stewardship of the Company in charting future corporate direction, achieving sustainable growth, discharging its social responsibilities, safeguarding the interests of its shareholders and stakeholders in addition to optimizing the Group's resources.
+Applied , ipplied The Board is entrusted with the stewardship of the Company in charting future corporate direction, achieving sustainable growth, discharging its social responsibilities, safeguarding the interests of its shareholders and stakeholders in addition to optimizing the Group's resources.
 The Board has also delegated specific matters to various Board Committees which operate within their respective approved Terms of Reference ("TOR").
 There is a division of function between the Board and the Management, whereby the former focuses more on the Company's governance; the latter on management in accordance with the direction of and delegation by the Board.
 Thus, the Board leads the Group and plays a strategic role in overseeing the overall activities of the Management in carrying out the delegated duties in achieving the Group's corporate objectives and long-term strategic plans of the business.
-The Board consists of five (5) Directors, comprising two (2) Executive Directors ("EDS") and three (3) Independent Non-Executive Directors ("INEDS").
+The Board consists of five (5) Directors, comprising two (2) Executive Directors ("EDs") and three (3) Independent Non-Executive Directors ("INEDs").
 Collectively, the composition equips the Board with a mix of industry-specific knowledge and broad business, financial and technical experience.
 A brief profile of each Director is set out in the Annual Report 2023 of the Company.
 The Board complies with Rule 15.02 of Listing Requirement of Bursa Malaysia Securities Berhad ("Bursa Securities") for the ACE Market which states that a listed company must have at least 2 directors or 1/3 of the board of directors, whichever is the higher, are independent directors.
-All the independent directors do not participate in the management and are independent of any business or other relationships with the Group that would influence on their objective deliberation and judgement.
+All the independent directors do not participate in the management and are independent of any business or other of the board of directors, whichever is the higher, are independent